 They say home is where the heart is, and we know you never want a cold heart.
-At Southern Air Heating and Cooling, we want to make every home have a warm and comfortable heart.
+At Southern Air Heating, Cooling & Plumbing, we want to make every home have a warm and comfortable heart.
 As the days get colder, a common question we get is, “What is the right winter temperature setting for my home?”

 There are many different factors that will help guide you on how to warm your home.
 Factors, such as the size of your home, the type of heater you have, and your comfort level can affect what you set your thermostat to.
 We want to provide you with a few guidelines to help you determine what the ideal winter temperature setting is for you.

 Winter Temperature Setting to Get the Most Bang for Your Buck